Dawn Ostroff: Spotify

 Ostroff joined Spotify in August 2018 as Chief Content Officer.
-She leads all aspects of content and distribution operations, including global advertising, global original content, content marketing, industry and creator relationships, and licensing.
+She led all aspects of content and distribution operations, including global advertising, global original content, content marketing, industry and creator relationships, and licensing.

 During Ostroff's time as Chief Content Officer, she focused on expanding the music streaming service into other forms of audio, primarily podcasts.
-She signed Barack and Michelle Obama's production company Higher Ground Productions to produce a slate of exclusive podcasts for Spotify.
+She signed Barack and Michelle Obama's production company, Higher Ground Productions, to produce a slate of exclusive podcasts for Spotify.
 She also negotiated exclusive podcast deals with Kim Kardashian West, Joe Rogan, Prince Harry and Meghan Markle.
-She is also responsible for overseeing the acquisitions for digital media company and podcast network Gimlet Media, the podcast creation tool Anchor, digital media firm Parcast and Bill Simmons's The Ringer.
+She is also responsible for overseeing the acquisitions of digital media company and podcast network Gimlet Media, the podcast creation tool Anchor, digital media firm Parcast, and Bill Simmons's The Ringer.

 Ostroff helped Spotify increase the number of podcasts from 185,000 to 3 million, as of January 2022, and in 2020, the company's stock more than doubled.

+In January 2023, it was announced that Ostroff would be departing Spotify.

 Board memberships

 Ostroff serves on the board of New York University College of Arts & Science.
 In June 2020, Activision Blizzard appointed her to its board as an independent director.
 She has also served on the board of directors for Westfield Corporation and on the City Year LA board.
 Ostroff is also one of the listed directors for the Tom Brady-backed digital NFT company Autograph and is on the board of trustees for the Paley Center for Media.
 She also served on the board of American entertainment company Anonymous Content.

+Ostroff joined Paramount Global’s board of directors in May 2023 as an independent, non-executive director.
+She stepped down from the position in 2024.

+In February 2024, it was announced that Ostroff joined Mattel Corporate’s Board of Directors.